Readers’ Favorite Books: 2022 Edition

 This is [a book] I can recommend to all of my friends and family across the generations.
 It was an easy read, moved quickly and had some history and adventure.
 Everyone I suggested it to enjoys it. –Kim C.

-The Last Green Valley
+The Last Green Valley book cover

-This story deals with the Rusians coming to attack Ukraine in the 1940's.
+This story deals with the Russians coming to attack Ukraine in the 1940s.
 I started reading this earlier in the year when Russia invaded Ukraine.
 This was an incredible read and even though it is historical fiction it is based on horrible real events and unfortunately history repeating itself.
 This book has really stayed with me and a found myself taking pictures of quotes because I connected so much with this book. –Megan S.

 There is so much we do not know … it opened my eyes and shed light on the conscientious perseverance and grit of Ukrainians today. –Patricia H.